speudusa/intro-to-programming-csharp-wiki/Lesson-5-Control-Flow-&-Collections).md

 * Check with your class Candidate Engagement Manager for any other announcements.

-### Part-Time Students
-* If the due date for the first graded assignment has NOT already passed, remind students of the due date for the first graded assignment.
-* The grade for your first graded assignment will appear in Canvas.
-* Graded Assignment #2 is open!
-Remind students that the key to getting the assignment done is to read through everything carefully and start on what you can do as soon as possible.
-In class, read through the instructions with your students and highlight what they are capable of doing after this class.

 ### Full-Time Students
 * Welcome to Days 5, 6, & 7!
 * **Day 5**: